-“The second strand started 10 years ago when I went to a creative writing class and I ended up becoming a best-selling author.
+“There are really three big strands of what I do.
+The first is my company called Macaulay Associates, focused on social entrepreneurship and conflict resolution.
+The second strand started 10 years ago when I went to a creative writing class and I ended up becoming a best-selling author.
 And then the other strand of my work, which was also developed in the last 10 years, is the work that I do in the private sector.”

-“In terms of the NGO sector, it has become more professional in my time working in it.
-The voluntary sector has become professional over that period of time since I started.
+“The voluntary sector has become professional over that period of time since I started.
 It continues to see some struggle for resources when the economy is tight.
-The cuts and challenges in the economy have had an impact on the NGO sector, so that’s a constant challenge.”
+The cuts in the economy have had an impact on the NGO sector, so that’s a constant challenge.”

 He explained that charities had, therefore, found themselves in a position where their methods of fundraising had to change.

-Tony gave the example of a project in Rwanda to explain how “reconciliation is very important in an country or community that has been through a period of conflict” and talked through his approach to working in this specialism.
+Tony gave the example of a project in Rwanda to explain how “reconciliation is very important in a country or community that has been through a period of conflict” and talked through his approach to working in this specialism.

-“I always feel when am in another country, its really important to be careful not to impose my solution or what worked in my country in their country.
+“I always feel when I am in another country, it’s really important to be careful not to impose my solution or what worked in my country in their country.
 I think that’s important, however what I discovered is that humans are the same everywhere, we have the same emotions, we feel the same way.

-He also outlined an effective team coaching model designed to make a real difference to how a team behaves and performs.
+In terms of business, Tony outlines an effective team coaching model designed to make a real difference to how a team behaves and performs.

 “We talk about four key elements of team coaching for a senior leadership team: the first is a breathing space, the second is the relational flow, the third part is what we call purpose for clarity, and the fourth area is commitment.”